j-d-b/css-guide/using_bootstrap.md

-# CSS Methodology and Architecture
+# Using My CSS Methodology and Architecture with [Bootstrap](https://github.com/twbs/bootstrap)
-*A summarized guide for organizing CSS, from class names to file structure*

 ## Introduction
 Here I propose modifications to the style guide if aiming for maximum leverage of [Bootstrap](https://github.com/twbs/bootstrap) classes for styling and layout.